So what are we doing here today?

 What do you mean by “all aspects”?

 Some days my gender expression is quite masculine (and wearing a smart man’s suit really makes me swing that way) and some days I bum around the house in leggings or a skirt.
-Some days I’m only attracted to women, some days people that look like women, some days it’s all people, and on many days I’m not attracted to anyone.
+Some days I’m only attracted to women, some days people that look like women, some days it’s all people, and on many days, probably most, I’m not attracted to anyone.
 I have strong feelings about social welfare, and being tough on crime.
 I use nonbinary to identify as being neither male nor female, neither gay nor straight, neither sexual nor asexual, neither socialist nor conservative, and so on.

 “… people that look like women”?